The Derrida-Retaux model on a geometric Galton-Watson tree: Solvable discrete-time DR models with two parameters

-We assume in this section that $\mathtt{Z}$ takes values in $\N$.
-In this case, if $\nu_{0}$ is supported in $\Z_+$, then $\nu_{n}$ will be supported in $\Z_+$ for all $n\ge 1$.
+We assume in this section that $\mathtt{Z}$ takes values in $\N$, the set of positive integers.
+In this case, if $\nu_{0}$ is supported on $\Z_+$, then $\nu_{n}$ will be supported on $\Z_+$ for all $n\ge 1$.
 A solvable DR model will be obtained by choosing for the input distribution $\nu_{0}$ a {\it linear fractional distribution} that we now introduce, see also \cite{Alsmeyer:21} for further details about this class of distributions that is of particular interest in the theory of branching processes.

-\begin{definition}[\it Linear fractional distribution]\rm Let $\alpha, \beta>0$ be such that $\alpha+\beta \ge 1$ and $Y$ be a random variable.
+\begin{definition}[Linear fractional distribution] Let $\alpha, \beta>0$ be such that $\alpha+\beta \ge 1$ and $Y$ be a random variable.
 We say that $Y$ has a linear fractional distribution with para\-meters $\alpha, \beta$ and write $Y \eqdist \mathsf{LF}(\alpha, \beta)$ if $Y$ takes values in $\Z_+$ and has probability generating function $f_{Y}(s):=\E(s^{Y}) $ which satisfies

 for $0\le s\le 1$.
 In particular, $\E(Y)= \alpha^{-1}$. \end{definition}